-A student wishing to resign must complete a drop/add/resignation form which is available through LoLA or in Student Affairs.
+A student wishing to resign must complete a resignation form which is available in Student Affairs Office.
 Equipment and/or books belonging to the College must be returned.
 Failure to properly resign may jeopardize a student's ability to re-enter NTCC or to receive financial aid.
 Any student with financial indebtedness to the College and/or to a financial aid program will not be permitted to resign until such debt is paid in full.

 If a student resigns from the College during the drop and add period as designated on NTCC Academic Calendar, courses are removed from the student's transcript.
 If a student resigns from the College after the drop and add period but on or before the final withdrawal date as designated on NTCC Academic Calendar, the student will receive a grade of "W" in remaining courses.
-If a student resigns from College after the final withdrawal date as designated on NTCC Academic Calendar, the student will receive a grade of "F" in each course that was scheduled for that semester.
-Students who do not officially withdraw or resign by the designated final withdrawal date or who discontinue attendance will receive an "F" in the scheduled course(s).
+Students seeking to resign from the college after the final withdraw date must complete an Academic Appeals Form.
+Students who do not officially resign by the designated final withdraw date or who discontinue attendance may receive an "F" in their course(s).